samubernard/odexp/README.md

 *Shortcuts for parameter declaration*
 Parameters can be declared in name value pairs on a single line, separated by semi-colons ';', or one parameter value pair per line.
-The prefix PAR is optional when one parameter is declare per single line.

 These examples are valid

 	PAR a 0.1; Va b 0.2
-	a 0.1 # ok
 	PAR a {attribute of a} # comment on a; b {attribute of b} # comment on b PAR b 0.2 {init}   # attribute init   for parameters only used PAR c 0.3 {impl}   # attribute impl   for parameters used implicitly,